Start Free Trial Book a Demo

 And if you went with an open-source product?
 Forget about a centralized support team.
 You’ll have to scour documentation, forums and message threads to try tons of different approaches before you hit on what’s actually wrong with the setup.

-When you purchase a hosted solution, on the other hand, you get support built in to your membership as a core service.
+When you purchase a hosted solution, on the other hand, you get support built into your membership as a core service.
 At Document360, for instance, you’ll get dedicated support staff helping you migrate your current knowledge base over.
 That kind of care does come at a cost, but considering the benefits brought by high-quality customer service, it’s money well spent.

-You basically have to manage everything yourself with a self-hosted knowledge base or a self-hosted wiki.
+You have to manage everything yourself with a self-hosted knowledge base or a self-hosted wiki.
 Take upgrades, for instance – usually, if you pay for a self-hosted solution, you’ve got one year of free upgrades but then after your renewal, you lose the ability to upgrade further until you start paying again.

 With limited support, it’s hard to get away from “managing” the knowledge base and toward “building” it.
 It’s much more enjoyable to use a tool that just works for you.